CHILLIWACK SCHOOL DISTRICT (SD33): REPORTS & RESOURCES

 - Hover over individual neighbourhoods on the map to find additional details, including total number of children included in each Wave, the vulnerability rate and the change over time percentage.

+Please note: The Critical Difference Calculator rounds at a certain decimal point.
+Your reports include the most accurate calculation of your community’s critical difference.
 For more information on how HELP calculates meaningful changes in vulnerability rates, please visit our Critical Difference webpage and calculator.

 - Base Wave:

 |Vulnerable on one or more scales of the EDI|